programminghistorian/ph-submissions/lessons/introduction-to-stylometry-with-python.md

 }
 ```

+Python dictionaries are very flexible.
+For example, we can access a value by *indexing* the dictionary with one of its keys, we can scan the entire dictionary by looping over its list of keys, etc. We will make ample use of this functionality as we move along.

-Next, we will define a short Python function that reads all of the papers in a set from disk and copies their contents into a single object.
-Since we are interested in an author's vocabulary rather than in the exact distribution of the words between the various papers that the author has written, we can concatenate all of this material into a single string.
+Next, we will define a short Python function that reads all of the papers in a list from disk and copies their contents into a single string object containing an author's entire contribution to the corpus.
+We can do this because we are interested in an author's vocabulary rather than in the exact distribution of the words between the various texts that the author has written.

 ```python
 # A function that concatenates a list of text files into a single string